-Backpressure and Follow-up Work: This paper builds on backpressure, a routing and scheduling framework over communication networks [1], [2], which has generated a lot of interest in the research community [4]; especially for wireless ad-hoc networks [16], [17], [18], [19], [20], [21].
-Furthermore, it has been shown that backpressure can be combined with flow control to provide utility-optimal operation guarantee [3], [20].
-This paper follows the main idea of backpressure, and revisits it considering the practical challenges that are imposed by the current networks.
+Backpressure and Follow-Up Work: This paper builds on backpressure, a routing and scheduling framework for communication networks [1], [2], which has generated a lot of interest in the research community [4], especially for wireless ad hoc networks [18]-[23].
+Furthermore, it has been shown that backpressure can be combined with flow control to provide utilityoptimal operation guarantee [3], [22].
+This paper follows the main idea of backpressure and revisits it considering the practical challenges that are imposed by current networks.

-Backpressure Implementation: The strengths of backpressure have recently increased the interest on practical implementation of backpressure over wireless networks.
-Multi-path TCP scheme is implemented over wireless mesh networks [7] for routing and scheduling packets using a backpressure based heuristic.
-At the link layer, [5], [6], [22], [23] propose, analyze, and evaluate link layer backpressure-based implementations with queue prioritization and congestion window size adjustment.
-Backpressure is implemented over sensor networks [8] and wireless multi-hop networks [9], which are also the most close implementations to ours.
-Our main differences are that; (i) we consider separation of routing and scheduling to make practical implementation easier, (ii) we design and analyze a new scheme; Diff-Max, (iii) we simulate and implement Diff-Max over ns-2.
+Backpressure Implementation: The strengths of backpressure have recently increased the interest in the practical implementation of backpressure over wireless networks.
+Multipath TCP scheme is implemented over wireless mesh networks in [7] for routing and scheduling packets using a backpressure based heuristic.
+At the link layer, [5], [6], [24], and [25] propose, analyze, and evaluate link-layer backpressure-based implementations with queue prioritization and congestion window size adjustment.
+Backpressure is implemented over sensor networks [8] and wireless multihop networks [9], which are also the closest implementations to ours.
+The main differences in our work are that: 1) we consider separation of routing and scheduling to make practical implementation easier; 2) we design and analyze a new scheme, Diff-Max; 3) we simulate and implement Diff-Max over ns-2.

-Backpressure and Queues.
-According to backpressure, each node constructs per-flow queues.
+Backpressure and Queues: According to backpressure, each node constructs per-flow queues.
 There is some work in the literature to stretch this necessity.
-For example, [24], [25] propose using real per-link and virtual per-flow queues.
-Such a method reduces the number of queues required in each node, and reduces the delay.
-Although this approach reduces backpressure to make routing decision using the virtual queues and scheduling decision using the real per-link queues by decoupling routing and scheduling, it does not separate routing from scheduling.
+For example, [26] and [27] propose using real per-link and virtual per-flow queues.
+Such a method reduces the number of queues required in each node and reduces the delay, but it still makes routing and scheduling decisions jointly and does not separate routing from scheduling.
 Therefore, this approach requires strong synchronization between the network and link layers, which is difficult to implement in practice as explained in Section I.